Workers Compensation Benefits Guide: Which States Have the Best Workers Compensation Programs?

 Company Size Guidelines for Providing Workers Compensation Benefits by State

-Accidents and injuries can happen at any kind of workplace, no matter how large.
-Most state laws say employers must have workers’ comp insurance even if they only have one employee.
+Accidents and injuries can happen at any kind of workplace, no matter how large or small.
+Most state laws say employers must have workers’ compensation insurance even if they only have one employee.
 There are some exceptions to this rule, however.
 For example, in Virginia, employers must have two or more employees before they have to buy coverage.
+Here’s a look at how many employees a company has to have before they need workers compensation insurance:

 • Arkansas, Georgia, Michigan, New Mexico, North Carolina and Wisconsin: Employers that employ three or more people must buy coverage.